 Originally from South Australia, Ruth has lived and worked in both Katherine and Darwin, including the Tiwi Islands and is looking forward to making Katherine her home and venturing out to the remote communities in this region.
 Ruth’s much loved mother was a Nukuna Elder from SA, and Ruth is deeply passionate about supporting Indigenous people and building business.

 Sam has an extensive background in business management that spans the private, community and government sectors.
-This includes successful small business operations, senior management, business development and business consulting experience.
-Sam has a supportive and creative style that is well placed to assist micro and small business operations.
+This includes successful business operations, senior management, business development and consulting experience.
+Sam has a supportive and creative business coaching style.
+That is well placed to assist micro and small business operations.

 Penelope has a background in micro business, social enterprise and community development.
 Most recently she founded and was GM of the award winning Tasmanian social enterprise Produce to the People, she also has worked as GM of the high end muesli manufacturer Whisk & Pin, owned her own gourmet food business and food consultancy, and spent over a decade in the hospitality industry.
 Penelope has also helped entrepreneurs launch, run and grow their businesses as a Small Business Consultant with a Business Enterprise Centre.
 Penelope has a Graduate Certificate in Business from UTAS, a Certificate 4 in Small Business and an Advanced Certificate in Community Welfare.